 Off-site visibility for AI Search: where mentions come from

-A practical guide to off-site GEO (AI search/AIO): unlinked mentions, PR, reviews/directories, community discussions, and entity authority, plus a big FAQ.
+A practical guide to off-site GEO (AI search/AIO): unlinked mentions, PR, reviews/directories, community discussions, and entity authority, with an FAQ covering common questions.

 On-site work makes you eligible.
 Off-site work makes you nameable.
 Your site is your claim; the rest of the web is your confirmation.
 Focus on consistent, high-signal validation: a clear one-sentence description everywhere, a handful of credible profiles, and a small number of independent mentions that use the same category language.